The British Lighthouse Trail

 216 × 138mm

-liberally illustrated with maps and photos colour throughout
+liberally illustrated with 26 maps and c.490 illustrations colour throughout

 Lighthouses have been used as aids to maritime navigation for centuries.
 They are highly recognisable and beloved features of our coastline and waterways, treasured by communities and captivating visitors.
 But how many are there and is it really possible to visit them all?